A priori estimates for the derivative nonlinear Schr\"{o}dinger equation

 Kaup--Newell \cite{KaupNewell1978} already observed shortly after the proposal of \eqref{eq:dNLS} that it admits a Lax pair with operator

 Consequently, there are infinitely many conserved quantities of the flow.
-However, to the best of the authors' knowledge, there are no works using the complete integrability for solutions in \emph{unweighted} $L^2$-based Sobolev space, i.e., without imposing additional spatial decay.
-In particular, there are no results for periodic boundary conditions making use of the complete integrability.
+However, to the best of the authors' knowledge, there were no prior works using the complete integrability for solutions in \emph{unweighted} $L^2$-based Sobolev space, i.e., without imposing additional spatial decay.
+In particular, there were no results for periodic boundary conditions making use of the complete integrability before the present ones.